 - Reduce educational costs by providing free or low-cost learning materials that are available from day one of their class and customizable to fit their learning needs.

-- Encourage and support the adoption, adaptation, or creation of Open Educational Resources (OER) and other free and low-cost materials as a textbook alternative.
+- Encourage and support the adoption, adaptation, and creation of Open Educational Resources (OER) and other free and low-cost materials as textbook alternatives.

 - Provide technical support for instructors to implement OER in courses.

-- Empower instructors to engage in new pedagogical models that leverage the affordances of OER and open education.
+- Empower instructors to engage in new pedagogical models made possible by OER and the open education approach.